 Use case studies as a way to springboard into the actual offering and what you’re going to do for them.
 This is an effective way to connect their challenges to the solution you’re presenting.

 If you’re looking to close a sales deal, you should also be getting consistent feedback during the solve phase.
 This should be a two-way dialogue that helps to ensure the prospect is fully engaged.
 When you’re sharing information about a particular part of your offering, use “feedback loops” to make sure the prospect is on the same page with you.
 It might sound something like this: “What we’re planning to do here is A, B, and C. Does that make sense in your particular situation?”
 And then they’re going to just nod their head and say yes.
 Or you might say, “What we’re going to do here is X, Y, Z. Can you see how that would be useful for you?”
 They’re going to nod and say yes.
 That’s what getting feedback is all about.

 And by the way, if they say, “No, that doesn’t make sense,” that’s a good response, too.
 You need to know if you’re not on the same page so you can course-correct.
 So much of the solve phase is making sure it’s not a one-way monologue where you just drone on about your offering.
 Instead, make it a two-way dialogue that truly engages the prospect and you’ll be on your way to closing a sales deal.

 So there you have it.
-Now you know three absolutely critical steps to close a sales deal.
-Which of these ideas did you find most useful?
-Be sure to share in the comments section to join the conversation.
+Now you’ve learned the most critical keys on how to close the sale.
+Which of these tips for closing the deal are you going to implement right now?
+Be sure to share your thoughts in the comments section below to join the conversation.